DanilRutkovskiy/client-server/README.md

-# client-server
-A simple to use set of C++ libraries for networking
+#http and https client

 My aim is to implement:

-http client
+http and https client
-http server
-websocket client
-websocket server

 Library is header only